San Jose Sharks' Evander Kane slams officials after ejection from preseason game

 Both players were given game misconducts.
 Kane was shouting at the referees from the bench.

 “I was just skating up the ice,” Kane said.
 “Minding my own business, and next thing you know, I get driven into the ice by one of the officials.
-I wasn't even engaged with one of their players. xplain that to me, how I get kicked out of the game for that.
+I wasn't even engaged with one of their players.
+Explain that to me, how I get kicked out of the game for that.
 Baffling.”

 Kane said officials react a different way to him than others.